Old Car Electrical

-To perform a simple check, switch the headlights on, then watch them while a helper cranks the starter.
+To perform a simple check for the low tension side, switch the headlights on, then watch them while a helper cranks the starter.
 They should dim slightly, and the starter should turn at it's usual speed.
 If the headlights go dim while the starter turns slowly, either the battery is low or it's connections are bad.
 Check positive and negative battery cables to be clean and tight.
 Also check ground straps from motor to frame.

-The easiest way of finding a parasitic draw is to use a multimeter.
+The easiest way of finding an open circuit (parasitic draw) is to use a multimeter.
 With the vehicle off, disconnect the negative battery terminal.
 Check that the car doors are shut and other accessories turned off.
 Set your multimeter to 10 amps DC, touch the positive lead to your disconnected negative battery cable, and touch the ground lead to your negative battery post.
 If your meter shows anything above 50 milliamps, you have a parasitic draw.

 The majority of old cars have a points/condenser ignition system, which is easy to understand and diagnose.
 When in proper working order, a points ignition system works very well and should give 10,000 to 15,000 miles of service.
 For a classic car that gets driven a 1,000 miles a year, that's a pretty trouble-free system.

 If you're looking to drive your classic car more often, or thinking of adding power accessories such as an aftermarket radio and amplifier, electric cooling fan, power windows or power seats, halogen headlights, or LED tail lights, convert your 6-volt car to 12-volts.
 If not, a 6-volt system in good shape should continue getting the job done.